Sunshine Skies

 The Douglas DC-3, arguably the most important airliner of all time, revolutionized the airline industry in the late 1930s and continued flying with major trunk airlines well into the 1960s.
 In the '70s and '80s, DC-3s continued to fly with smaller carriers and dominated the commuter airline scene in south Florida.
 PBA, short for Provincetown- Boston Airline, was the most famous of those operators.
-One of PBA's "threes", N139PB, now registered N28AA, is alive and well south of Atlanta.
+One of PBA's "threes", N139PB, now registered N28AA, is alive and well in Virginia.

 DC-3s have always been a favorite here at Sunshine Skies, particularly those that flew for PBA.
-Several years ago I asked Ron Alexander, long time owner of ex-PBA DC-3 N28AA, if he had any recent pictures of his aircraft to include here.
-He answered with a detailed history and dozens of fantastic shots that chronicle N28AA's seven amazing decades of service.
+When I started this website over a decade ago I asked Ron Alexander, long time owner of ex-PBA DC-3 N28AA, if he had any recent pictures of his aircraft to include here.
+He answered with a detailed history and dozens of fantastic shots that chronicled N28AA's 70+ years of flight.
 Great stuff!

 Ron Alexander owned this aircraft for 25 years and regularly flew it in a variety of roles: It served as a promotional aircraft for his various companies; it was used for flight training; it was a popular attraction at air shows; it appeared in several major motion pictures in the past decade and even hosted an inflight wedding.